-Scheduling of witnesses
+1.1 Scheduling of witnesses

-- 13. When an entity intends to call a witness to testify, it is required to submit the WIF to the VWU.
+12. When an entity intends to call a witness to testify at trial, it is required to submit the WIF to the VWU.
 In this request form, the parties are asked, inter alia, to identify the potential vulnerability of a witness and any need for protective measures in relation to his/her testimony and logistical arrangements.
-The entity calling the witness is invited to consult with the VWU about specific requirements that a witness may have. - 14.
-In order to facilitate the logistical arrangements and to ensure the timely appearance of a witness, the WIF needs to3 be submitted to the VWU not less than 35 days before the witness is scheduled to arrive at the location of testimony. - 15.
+The entity calling the witness is invited to consult with the VWU about specific requirements that a witness may have.

+- 13. In order to facilitate the logistical arrangements and to ensure the timely appearance of a witness, the WIF needs to2 be submitted to the VWU not less than 35 days before the witness is scheduled to arrive at the location of testimony. - 14.
 Notwithstanding the prerogative of the entity calling the witness to determine both the order and the scheduling of witnesses, the VWU strongly recommends avoiding unnecessary waiting times or last minute changes to the schedule of witness appearance for the benefit of the witness well-being.
-The VWU emphasizes the fact that the practice of standby witnesses is not only extremely resource-intensive but can also significantly impact on a witness' well-being due to the unpredictable waiting times and the constant pressure of being prepared to give testimony. - 16.
-For this reason, the VWU strongly recommends to have one stand-by witness only ready to testify by the time the preceding witness is scheduled to finish giving testimony. - 17.
+The VWU emphasizes the fact that the practice of standby witnesses is not only extremely resource-intensive but can also significantly impact on a witness' well-being due to the unpredictable waiting times and the constant pressure of being prepared to give testimony. - 15.
+For this reason, the VWU strongly recommends to have one stand-by witness only ready to testify by the time the preceding witness is scheduled to finish giving testimony. - 16.
 In addition, the VWU strongly recommends avoiding a system whereby witnesses are required to be on standby at the location of testimony during the testimony of the preceding witness.
 Instead, the VWU recommends that those witnesses who have already undergone the familiarisation process and who are fully prepared for their testimony be permitted to stay in their accommodation or engage in other social activities while they wait to give their testimony.

-- 18. For protection reasons, it will be important to limit the time spent away from the witness' location of residence to the extent possible.
+- 17. For protection reasons, it will be important to limit the time spent away from the witness' location of residence to the extent possible.
 Moreover, traveling and awaiting scheduled testimony can be a very stressful experience for a witness.
-Keeping the psychological and physical well-being of witnesses in mind and demonstrating respect for their efforts to testify before the Court, the VWU stresses the need for detailed planning and careful scheduling of the witnesses' appearances before the Court. - 19.
+Keeping the psychological and physical well-being of witnesses in mind and demonstrating respect for their efforts to testify before the Court, the VWU stresses the need for detailed planning and careful scheduling of the witnesses' appearances before the Court. - 18.
 Subject to approval by the Chamber, it is possible for victims to testify.
 In this case, the application to do so is made by the Legal Representative of the victim.
-Should the application be granted, the Legal Representative of the victim must contact the VWU in order to make all necessary arrangements and discuss any possible security concerns.4
+Should the application be granted, the Legal Representative of the victim must contact the VWU in order to make all necessary arrangements and discuss any possible security concerns.3

-1. 2 Early needs and vulnerability assessment
+1.2 Early needs and vulnerability assessment

-20. The parties are under an obligation to identify, protect and respect the well-being and dignity of witnesses.5 Parties should, therefore, alert the VWU as early as practicable if they intend to call a vulnerable witness6 or if they
+19. The parties are under an obligation to identify, protect and respect the well-being and dignity of witnesses.4 Parties should, therefore, alert the VWU as early as practicable if they intend to call a vulnerable witness5 or if they identify the need for procedural protective and/or special measures.
+The same applies if the entity calling the witness envisages the need for a witness to be accompanied by a Support Assistant, pursuant to Regulation 91 of the Regulations of the Registry.
+The parties are invited to consult with the VWU on this matter to allow for appropriate preparations for the testimony of the

-4 ICC-01/04-01/07-1665-Corr, para.
+3 ICC-01/04-01/07-1665-Corr, para.
 29.

-$^{^{\}rm 5}$ ICC-01/04-01/06-1140, para.
-36. $\it See$ also article 68(1) of the Rome Statute.
+4 ICC-01/04-01/06-1140, para.
+36. See also article 68(1) of the Rome Statute.